openEHR/Sandbox/README.md

 - Mac: http://mac.github.com/
 - Linux users will be competent enough to find what they need...

-Mor help can be foud via e.g. https://help.github.com/
+Mor help can be found via e.g. https://help.github.com/

 The GIT clients create a local copy/fork of repositories (like this "Sandbox") on your computer, you can then update add or remove files locally.
 Whenever you want to freeze a snapshot of your work, you commit locally and